salesforce/lwc-rfcs/text/0000-declarative-host.md

 ## Adoption strategy

-This proposal can be adopted as a net-new feature and does not have backwards-compatibility implications. `lwc:root` is not a pre-existing built-in HTML element, and it's extremely unlikely that anyone is creating runtime elements with this name.
+This proposal can be adopted as a net-new feature and does not have backwards-compatibility implications. `lwc:host` is not a pre-existing built-in HTML element, and it's extremely unlikely that anyone is creating runtime elements with this name.

-It may be possible to write codemods that look for simple usages of e.g. `this.template.host.classList.add('foo')` and replace it with `<lwc:root>`.
+It may be possible to write codemods that look for simple usages of e.g. `this.template.host.classList.add('foo')` and replace it with `<lwc:host>`.
 This may be too complex to be worthwhile, though.

 # How we teach this

 This feature is LWC-specific (not based on an existing web standard) and will have to be taught as such.
 The existence of similar mechanisms in other frameworks (e.g. Stencil and Angular) does provide some reference points that help with teaching.

-However, the fact that, for the most part, we can just say "`<lwc:root>` behaves like a normal element" makes it easier to teach this.
+However, the fact that, for the most part, we can just say "`<lwc:host>` behaves like a normal element" makes it easier to teach this.
 Developers can reuse their existing knowledge to understand how it works.

 # Unresolved questions